eomielan/hand-gesture-classifier/README.md

 # Rock-Paper-Scissors-Tron Hand Gesture CNN

 This repository contains an updated version of the Machine Learning component previously used for the RPS-TRON project.
-It contains a Convolutional Neural Network designed to classify hand gestures as either 'rock,' 'paper,' or 'scissors'.
+It contains a Convolutional Neural Network (CNN) designed to classify hand gestures as either 'rock,' 'paper,' or 'scissors'.

 ## Video Demonstration